stfc/PSyclone/doc/developer_guide/sympy.rst

 .. note::
-    The SymPyWriter class provides the static function ``convert_to_sympy_expressions`` which hides the complexities of the conversion from PSyIR expressions to a SymPy expressions.
+    The SymPyWriter class provides the static function ``convert_to_sympy_expressions`` which hides the complexities of the conversion from PSyIR expressions to SymPy expressions.
 It is strongly recommended to only use this function when this functionality is needed.